erf/mu_state/README.md

 Implement a custom state class which extends `MuState`, for more complex state handling.

-Listen to single state objects using `MuBuilder`.
+Listen to a single state object using `MuBuilder`.

-Listen to multiple state objects using `MuMultiBuilder`, which notifies you with a list of values.
+Listen to multiple state objects using `MuMultiBuilder`, which notifies you with a list of `MuEvent` values.

 ## Usage